rfisla/KAGGLE_SURVEY_2020_ANALYSIS/README.md

 I graphically represented those questions that I was more interested on.
 In some of the questions I wanted to know if there was some differences between the answers of the general survey and the answers of people of my range of age, so in those questions I represent two graphs, one for each profile, to compare the results.

-**The general survey has been done by 20.036 persons, and the number of people who matched with my profile is 2.246**
+- **The general survey has been done by 20.036 persons, and the number of people who matched with my profile is 2.246**
+- **There are many questions not answered by all the survey respondents (blank spaces in the dataframe).
+I point out the number of people who answered the questions in those where there are a significant number of missed answers**
+- **In those graphs with percentages, it´s been applied over the numer of people who answered that specific question, not over all the survey respondents**

-These are the main graphs obtained from the notebook:
+### **These are the main graphs obtained from the notebook:**

 #### Gender VS Age
 <img src="Graphs/GendervsAgeChart.jpg">

-#### Country of residence (comparison)
+#### Country of residence
 <img src="Graphs/CountryOfResidenceGrapg.jpg">

 #### Highest level of education (comparison)